Write for us

 The Sustainable Food Trust is a leading voice in the field of sustainable food and farming.
 Our increasingly popular, international website enables us to debate and discuss the key issues concerning how we will feed ourselves in the future.

-With a focus on celebrating positive and inspiring developments, we publish a wide range of content designed to raise awareness of how the food we eat is produced, what the critical issues are that eaters (that’s all of us) need to know, what we can do to make a difference and how to make our collective voices heard.
+With a focus on celebrating positive and inspiring developments, we publish a wide range of content designed to raise awareness of how the food we eat is produced, what the critical issues are that we all need to know, what we can do to make a difference and how to make our collective voices heard.

 In a century where climate change will challenge our very ability to grow enough food for everyone, what’s on our plates will make all the difference to how we address these challenges.
 Help us get to know our food by pitching engaging, significant, well-researched pieces for the website.